Austin Kleon – Roube Como Um Artista

 And speaking of lines here's an example of what I'm talking about:

-E por falar em linhas, eis um exemplo do que estou querendo dizer:
+E falando em linhas, aqui está um exemplo do que estou falando:

 Genetics.